raymondhonsumchiu/VARpedia/README.md

 Licensed under an Apache 2.0 license, and adapted for this project.

 This product uses the Flickr API but is not endorsed or certified by SmugMug, Inc.

+We would also like to thank Nasser Giacaman for providing the functionality needed for utilising the Flickr APIs